-While I wouldn't call my skin "mature" per se (I still get carded on a regular basis), aging colors are something that I think about more than I did 10 years ago.
-With Smith's advice, I realized that perhaps wearing black so close to my face wasn't the most youthful thing I could be wearing post-30.
+While I wouldn't call my skin "mature" per se (I still get asked for ID on a regular basis), ageing colours are something that I think about more than I did 10 years ago.
+With Smith's advice, I realised that perhaps wearing black so close to my face wasn't the most youthful thing I could choose.
 Of course, that's not to say that you should go and toss all your black turtlenecks once you hit the big 3-0.
-Everyone's coloring is different, and my tendency to stay out of the sun might have something to do with the effect that the color black has on my skin.
+Everyone's colouring is different, and my tendency to stay out of the sun might have something to do with the effect that the colour black has on my skin.

 The pieces you choose to part with after age 30 might be unpredictable, but there's probably a reason behind it.
 On the bright side, saying goodbye to a valuable wardrobe staple could be an opportunity to refresh your style.
-In my case, I've made a conscious effort to shop for more of the "youthful" hues Kate Smith recommended, including shades of blue, pink, and gray.
-With that in mind, keep scrolling to shop pieces in colors that are proven to keep you looking young.
+In my case, I've made a conscious effort to shop for more of the "youthful" hues Kate Smith recommended, including shades of blue, pink and grey.
+With that in mind, keep scrolling to shop pieces in colours that are proven to keep you looking young.